understructure/GettingCleaningData/CodeBook.md

+NOTE:  Plesase use RAW view to read this file, thank you!!

 From the assignment page:
 "Was code book submitted to GitHub that modifies and updates the codebooks available to you with the data to indicate all the variables and summaries